snobjorn/addresshelper/README.md

 - pnpm: fast
 - ci/cd:
 - translation/localization:
-- tracking/analytics:
+- tracking/analytics: not implemented in my solution. for simple public app -> event tagging with tracking script. for larger solutions behind login -> some back-end integration perhaps.
 - testing:

 ## todo
-[] install vite + tailwindcss
+[x] install vite + tailwindcss + shadcn/ui
+[] build ui
+[] Implement addresscheck UI where users can validate their address(es).
 [] users should be able to fill in one or more addresses and validate these towards the API.
-[] Implement addresscheck UI where users can validate their address(es).
 [] store secret in env (.env.template in 1Password for local dev) [] github repo and workflow (branches)
-[] postman
-[] build ui
+[] bruno/postman
 []